ChristianMitrache/AI_Joke_Generation/README.md

 "Why did the chicken cross the road?"

 Passing this in to the model yields a sequence of log distributions.
-We only sample from the first log distribution: $log(Pr_1(V_1,...,V_M|'why','did',...'?'))$.
+We only sample from the first log distribution:

+$$log(Pr_1(V_1,...,V_M|'why','did',...'?'))$$
 We get the word "To".

 Passing "Why did the chicken cross the road?
 To" into the model and sampling from the first log distribution yields the word: "get".

-We can then continue this process until we get an "<EOS>" (End of Sequence token) which signals to the model to stop the process.
+We can then continue this process until we get an End of Sequence token which signals to the model to stop the process.
 After sequentially passing in the previous outputs into the model and sampling we are given the punchline: "To get to the other side.".

 There are tricks that I used to making the joke generation smoother and more human-sounding, however I do not get into this here.
 If you are interested, check out this notebook: https://colab.research.google.com/github/huggingface/blog/blob/main/notebooks/02_how_to_generate.ipynb.